 A referral is when your customer willingly tells another person about their positive experience with you.
 If customers will recommend you to their friends, it means you’re doing a lot of things right.

 Referrals are marketing gold.
 You can’t create content that’s more trusted or convincing than someone who’s experienced your offering, found it to be excellent, and recommended it.

 It’s fine when you can entice or encourage clients to give you referrals.
 Many businesses create referral programs that reward clients for bringing in a new customer with their recommendation.
 But the platinum variety is the unsolicited referral, where your client gives you a positive recommendation without you asking them to do so.

 Consistent referrals are vital to most businesses, in particular a local business where “word of mouth” plays a big role in lead-generation.

 The tactics for getting more referrals are ingrained in your business itself.
 The only way to get unsolicited referrals is to delight customers with unexpected levels of value and customer service.
 This is something you need to plan in how you conduct business.

 Today, referrals are not just face-to-face.
 Social media is another place customers make referrals, using tools like Facebook recommendations.
 These have added value because they spread across people’s networks.

 Clearly state gaining referrals as a business goal, and make it an underlying part of every type of execution in your business.
 When in doubt, make the client happy, even it means a short-term loss for you.
 The long-term gains will be worth it.

 Reviews transformed with online media.
 Once, they were the purview of professional critics.
 Today, all consumers can publish reviews, opening the gates for everything from sincere, useful critiques to fake, slanderous tirades.

 The ways consumers interpret online reviews continues to evolve.
-Because they are a from of unedited public chatter, most people know not to take every online review at face value – good or bad.
+Because they are a form of unedited public chatter, most people know not to take every online review at face value – good or bad.
 Nevertheless, consumers often check reviews for services – and even more for specific products – and use them to get an impression of the offering’s performance.